maydewd/SLOGO-Console/DESIGN.md

 * Use Case 'set a color to use for the pen" View.changePenColor(selection) Model.changePenColor(selection) // sets PenColor = selection so the next time a Delta is generated, the Delta's color property will reflect the updated PenColor

-It is especially important in helping others understand how to use your APIs to provide example code.
-It should be clear from this code which objects are responsible for completing each part of the task, but you do not have to implement the called functions.

-* Show actual "sequence of code" that implements the following use case:
-  * *The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.*

-* Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
-It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.

-* Additionally, each member of the team should create one use case of their own (and example code) for the part of the project for which they intend to take responsibility.
-These can still be done as a group, but should represent a variety of areas of the overall project.
+* Use case 'Click clear in UI'
+View.reset() // private
+myModel.reset();

 # Design Considerations
 Carine